Syang111/Sonar/README.md

 # Sonar
-Sonar is a tool to automatically test Database Management Systems (DBMS) in order to find logical bugs in their implementation.
+Sonar is a tool to automatically test Database Management Systems (DBMSs) in order to find logical bugs in their implementation.

 # Getting Started